Lancelot-SO/Leaderboard_project/README.md

 ### Tech Stack <a name="Html, Webpack, Gitflow, Linters, Css and JavaScript"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client side is the language used to develop the project </summary>
   <ul>